lingtalfi/universe-naive-importer/uni/universe/Ling/Uni2/doc/api/Ling/Uni2/Command/Internal/PackUni2Command.md

 -----------
 - -f: force mode.
 By default, if a file exists at the path specified with the $path option, then the command does nothing (it aborts).
-To force the creation of the directory, set this flag: it will overwrite the **$path** directory/entry if it exists before creating the new directory.
+To force the creation of the directory, set this flag: it will remove the **$path** directory/entry if it exists before creating the new directory.